brendangeck/semantic-release-kaniko/README.md

 ## Contributing

 We welcome contributions to semantic-release-kaniko!
-See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to get involved.
+Simply raise and Issue or a PR and we can review it ASAP.

 ## License